rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/_index.md

 ## 11. Back Up Auto-Generated Config File

 During installation, RKE automatically generates a config file named `kube_config_rancher-cluster.yml` in the same directory as the RKE binary.
 Copy this file and back it up to a safe location.
 You'll use this file later when upgrading Rancher Server.

-## 12. Remove Default Certificates

-**For those using a certificate signed by a recognized CA:**

->**Note:** If you're using a self-signed certificate, you don't have to complete this procedure.
-Continue to [What's Next?](#what-s-next)

-By default, Rancher automatically generates self-signed certificates for itself after installation.
-However, since you've provided your own certificates, you must disable the certificates that Rancher generated for itself.

-**To Remove the Default Certificates:**

-1. Log into Rancher.

-2. Select  **Settings** > **cacerts**.

-3. Choose `Edit` and remove the contents.
-Then click `Save`.

 ## What's Next?